ErnestoAPantoja/wordpress-website-aws/README.md

 - Now that the necessary information is inserted in the configuration file, the EC2 instance will now be able to connect to the RDS instance.
 Save all the changes and run the last command to restart the Apache web server:
   - service httpd restart
-- Return to the EC2 console and copy the Public IPv4 address of the Setup Server.
+- Return to the EC2 console and copy the <b>Public IPv4 address</b> of the Setup Server.
 Open a new tab in the web browser and paste the IPv4 address.
 When everything has been configured correctly, a WordPress welcome page will be shown.
 Enter the necessary information to create the admin account and website.
 The Setup Server cannot be deleted yet as the next step is to create the application load balancer.

 <p align="center">
 <img src="https://i.imgur.com/TFawYpa.png" height="80%" width="80%" alt="Step 9-5"/>